Covid-19 Response - Frequently Asked Questions (updated 19th May 2020)

 Home Safety Checks

-I have a service booked (gas, electrical, fire safety) but I don’t want your Contractor in my home (because I have been advised by the Government to undertake shielding for the next 12 weeks / in case they have Coronavirus / because I am over 70 years of age / because I am in a vulnerable group).
+I have a service booked (gas, electrical, fire safety) but I don’t want your Contractor in my home (because I have been advised by the Government to undertake shielding / in case the operative has Coronavirus / because I am over 70 years of age/ because I am in a clinically vulnerable or clinically extremely vulnerable group).
 What should I do?